-To inform decisions about whether a grant opportunity should proceed, officials must demonstrate at the planning and design stage how it will deliver value for money by identifying expected lifetime benefits and costs.
-This should include consideration of all benefits and costs - economic, social, cultural and environmental - both monetary and non-monetary.
+To inform decisions about whether a grant opportunity should proceed, officials must demonstrate at the planning and design stage how it will deliver value for money by identifying expected lifetime benefits and costs.26 This should include consideration of all benefits and costs - economic, social, cultural and environmental - both monetary and non-monetary.
 The approach taken to assess value for money should be proportionate to the value and risk of the grant.
 A grant's lifetime begins at implementation and ends when significant benefits and costs are no longer realised.

-TPP 18-06 NSW Government Business Case Guidelines requires a business case to be completed for any new grant program or individual grant over a certain value.
-A business case involves the comparison of feasible options for achieving the policy objectives, including consideration of the costs, benefits and risks of each option.
-Business cases may also be appropriate for proposals that may not involve significant expenditure but have a significant impact on the community, economy or environment.
+TPG22-04 Submission of Business Cases requires business cases for NSW Government investments over a certain value.27 A business case involves the comparison of feasible options for achieving the policy objectives, including consideration of the costs, benefits and risks of each option.
+Business cases are good practice for smaller proposals, in particular where there is potential for significant impact on the community, economy or environment.

-Similarly, TPP 17-03 NSW Government Guide to Cost-Benefit Analysis requires a cost-benefit analysis (CBA) for new grant programs or individual grants over a certain value.
+All business cases are required to include a costbenefit analysis (CBA) in accordance with TPG23-08 NSW Government Guide to Cost Benefit Analysis.
 A CBA should consider a range of realistic options to achieve the stated objective.
 A CBA offers the most comprehensive means of assessing value for money; it incorporates the complete range of expected benefits and costs across the grant life cycle.
 It can consider economic, social, cultural and environmental benefits and costs, as well as their distribution across the community.
-Benefits and costs that cannot be quantified can be accounted for qualitatively.
+Benefits and costs that cannot be quantified can be described qualitatively.
 A CBA should also account for risk and uncertainty in expected benefits and costs through sensitivity analysis.